 Why Is the Government Investing So Much in Drones?

-Drones reduce labor costs, increase precision, and help small farmers compete more efficiently.
+Spraying drones reduce labor costs, increase precision, and help small farmers compete more efficiently. - Economic Boost

-India is positioning itself as a global leader in drone manufacturing, services, and innovation.
+India is positioning itself as a global leader in drone manufacturing, services, and innovation, especially in spraying drone technologies.

 Marut Drones: Pioneering India’s Drone Future